About KUCD

 We envision a world where people with disabilities are supported to live fulfilling, self-determined lives in their community.
 We recognize that people face barriers and unequal treatment based on their identities such as disability, race, and gender/sexual identity.
 Together, we will remove barriers and promote social justice for everyone.

-While our core functions – research, community service, training and education, and information dissemination – have always directed what we do, the values explain both why and how we have undertaken this work.
+While our core functions–research, community engagement, training and education, and information dissemination–have always directed what we do, the values explain both why and how we have undertaken this work.
 These are the five values that guide our work:

 Logo for doing high quality work that has a yellow star on blue background circle